okta/okta-developer-docs/packages/@okta/vuepress-site/code/rest/index.md

 ### API token authentication setup

-Use this authentication scheme to quickly test various Okta endpoints.
+Use this authentication scheme to quickly test various Okta endpoints with the SSWS Okta propriety authentication scheme.
+Access to endpoints aren't scope-limited, but are limited to the privileges of the API token creator and the token expiry date.

-For the SSWS Okta propriety authentication scheme, go to the Admin Console of your Okta org to obtain an API token.
-See [Create an API token](/docs/guides/create-an-api-token/) for your org.
+Obtain an API token from the Admin Console of your Okta org to.
+See [Create an API token](/docs/guides/create-an-api-token/).

 > **Note:** Not all Okta APIs support SSWS API token authentication.
 See the security scheme of [Okta API endpoints](https://developer.okta.com/docs/api/).